semrush/intergalactic/website/docs/data-display/stacked-bar-chart/stacked-bar-chart.md

 ## Appearance

-In a stacked bar chart, columns have no gaps between value segments.
+In a stacked bar chart, bars have no gaps between value segments.
 Select contrasting colors for visibility.

-Aim for at least a 20% margin between columns to avoid clutter.
+Aim for at least a 20% margin between bars to avoid clutter.

 ![stacked bar chart](static/stacked-bar-chart.png)